QUOTES-Tennis-Quotes from day six of the Australian Open

 * "It's my kind of way of dealing with the quarantine ...
 I like to share with people.
 If I can make your day or make you smile, that makes me happy."
 Elina Svitolina on engaging with fans on social media during quarantine in Melbourne.

 * "I don't want to be too sarcastic and too negative because I just lost."
-Karolina Pliskova when asked if she needs to fine-tune certain aspects of her game after suffering a third-round exit.
+Karolina Pliskova when asked if she needs to fine-tune aspects of her game after her third-round exit.

 * "Since everyone has to wear it, we tried to make it that people can actually buy them on my website.
 It goes to charity for sick little kids from my hometown.
 Everyone who get one with my signature is doing a good thing and helping a kid."
 Karolina Muchova on releasing new face masks featuring her signature.

+* "I'm surprised I did it this year with the courts being so fast.
+I don't like this trend of Grand Slams making their courts faster and faster, but maybe I'm going to start liking it from now on."
+Donna Vekic on reaching the Australian Open fourth round for the first time.

+* "It doesn't make that much of a difference to me because I'm not really used to playing in a big stadium with tons of fans like every single match, like some of the top players are."
+Jessica Pegula on playing her third round match without fans in attendance.

-Day six highlights (Compiled by Hardik Vyas in Bengaluru; Editing by Peter Rutherford )
+Day six highlights (Compiled by Hardik Vyas and Rohith Nair in Bengaluru.
+Editing by Peter Rutherford, Hugh Lawson and Mark Potter )